-The GI SPORE Developmental Research Program solicits applications twice yearly from investigators at Vanderbilt, Meharry Medical College or Tennessee State University.
+The GI SPORE Developmental Research Program solicits applications once a year in the spring from investigators at Vanderbilt, Meharry Medical College or Tennessee State University.
 Proposals are reviewed for scientific merit and the likelihood of leading to extramural funding.
 Special emphasis is placed on attracting young investigators into GI cancer research, high risk/high gain projects, and emerging technologies and their application to GI cancer research.
-Award amounts of up to $50,000 per project.
+Award amounts of up to $50,000 per project per year are available.

 Current Opportunity: GI SPORE Pilot Project Funding

 The GI SPORE Career Enhancement Program solicits applications yearly from investigators at Vanderbilt, Meharry Medical College or Tennessee State University.
 Proposals are reviewed for scientific merit and the likelihood of leading to extramural funding.
 Special emphasis is placed on attracting young investigators into GI cancer research, high risk/high gain projects, and emerging technologies and their application to GI cancer research.
-Award amounts of up to $50,000 per project.
+Award amounts of up to $50,000 per project per year are available.